This is Professional Stephanie.

 I have a master's degree in Moving Image Archive Studies from UCLA, where my work focused on issues related to access to and reuse of historical media collections with a focus on broadcasting, experimental film and animation history.
 Before graduate school, I worked for six years as a researcher and producer on documentaries and television shows, specializing in finding and licensing archival footage and photos for use in productions.
 I have a bachelor's degree in Film Studies from the University of Kansas.
 Rock chalk.

 This is Stephanie the Person.

-I spent ten years of my early childhood on Long Island, twelve years of my middle childhood and college years in Kansas City and Lawrence, ten years of my formative adult years in Los Angeles, and have spent the last eight years of adulthood in Washington, DC.
+I spent ten years of my early childhood on Long Island, twelve years of my middle childhood and college years in Kansas City and Lawrence, ten years of my formative adult years in Los Angeles, and have spent the last eight years of adulthood in the DMV (DC, Maryland, Virginia) region.
 Although each of these was its own kind of cultural bubble, I believe in bursting bubbles and having a dialogue with those outside of my bubble.

 I grew up obsessively reading books and then began obsessively watching films.
-I'm passionate about music and have a vested interest in the history of women in music - I sing and play the keyboard in a band which only performs covers by women and woman-fronted bands.
+I'm passionate about music and have a vested interest in the history of women in music - I sing in a band, and used to front a band which only performed covers by women and woman-fronted bands.
 I make furniture and craft art out of upcycled materials, and I occasionally perform live storytelling.
 I am a culinary and wine enthusiast, and know how pretentious that sounds.

 I've always been obsessed with dogs.
 This is my dog, Abbott.
 Unlike me, he is a natural redhead.